sriemer/fix-linux-mouse/README.md

 [12335.882034] hid-generic 0003:413C:301A.000A: input,hidraw1: USB HID v1.11 Mouse [PixArt Dell MS116 USB Optical Mouse] on usb-0000:00:14.0-14/input0
 ```
 Disconnecting it physically everytime you use the VT is no good option.
 It is
 missing a driver.
-So activate the gpm service and don't use the mouse there.
+So activate the gpm service and reboot.
+Before the reboot, the
-The mouse won't work but these annoying messages are gone.
-If this still annoys
-you, then rather use a Logitech mouse. ;)
+annoying messages are gone but it doesn't work on the VT yet.
+The mouse must be
+in PS/2 mode before starting the X Window System.
+That's the trick. ;)

 Of cause also USB auto-suspend doesn't work with these mice.
 The mouse only
 wakes up if pressing a button.
 So disable USB auto-suspend.

 ### Logitech USB mice

-The Logitech USB mice support PS/2 and USB.
-These usually always work fine.
+The Logitech USB mice support PS/2 and USB simultaneously.
+These usually always
+work fine.
 The only issue with these is usually that they pretend to support USB
 auto-suspend but actually don't.
 So disable it.
-These work fine on VTs with gpm.
+These work fine on VTs with gpm
+right after starting the service.